THE IMPORTANCE OF EXERCISE FOR THE BRAIN AND NERVOUS SYSTEM

 2. Cognition, Mental Alertness and Neurogenesis

 The way in which exercise improves neurogenesis has a profound impact on cognitive function and mental alertness.
-This is because it tends to increase the level of neurotropic factors, such as BDNF, and regulate neurotransmitter release in most brains areas.
+This is because it tends to increase the level of neurotrophic factors, such as BDNF, and regulate neurotransmitter release in most brain areas.
 The effects are especially pertinent in the hippocampus, regarded as one of the main areas relevant to learning.

 Exercises that elevate the heart rate (cardio exercise), such as running, have been shown in animal studies to enhance the growth, survival and differentiation of neurons.
 New nerves grow alongside new blood vessels, and therefore it is not surprising that exercise also promotes the process of blood vessel growth and regeneration (angiogenesis).
 In these ways and more, moderate intensity exercise that elevates the heart rate can facilitate optimal neurogenesis.

 The above processes also describe the neurological component of muscle building.
 In a similar sense, muscle memory and ordinary memory are similar processes that function in different regions of the central nervous system.
-Exercise has a beneficial impact on both types of memory and learning, through the same mechanisms pertaining to BDNF and other neurotropic factors.
+Exercise has a beneficial impact on both types of memory and learning through the same mechanisms pertaining to BDNF and other neurotrophic factors.

 The act of learning itself can promote neurogenesis.
-Training exercise can promote skill learning, which biologically translates into new neuronal growth in the brain and body.
+Training exercises can promote skill learning, which biologically translates into new neuronal growth in the brain and body.

 Exercise promotes neuroplasticity which is the ability of neurons to be flexible in the way they adapt, wire and fire together.
 If you have ever found it difficult to stop thinking a certain thought or feeling a certain feeling, you might benefit from exercising in order to boost your neuroplasticity and help your neurons to fire along a different connection!